Accio/MCBDD/index.md

 particular phenotypic drug discovery.
 It includes two lectures: (1) phenotypic screening with chemogenomic libraries, and (2) molecular phenotypic screening based on gene expression.

 * [Slides of Module II](assets/2023/ModuleII/MCBDD-2023-ModuleII.pdf)
-* Offline activities of Module II: The explanation can be found in the slides (slide number #27).
+* Offline activities of Module II: The explanation can be found in the slidesr, see *slide number #27*.
 Please finish the activities and submit the results [here via Google Form](https://forms.gle/aVBpxMy3kj2AM5vU8) before May the first to get credits.

 <a name="moduleiii"></a>